Home > Cruises > Europe Cruises > Northern Europe Cruises > Iceland, British Isles & Iberia

 The stunning Atlantic setting of A Coruña lends this historic city a wide-open feel.
 The Roman-era Tower of Hercules is a lighthouse that has been in continuous operation since the 2nd century.
 The coastal San Antón Castle once defended northern Spain from seafaring intruders.
 The city is known for the historic row of houses along Avenida de la Marina; these 19th-century buildings are fronted by white-glazed glass balconies that, viewed side by side, form a wall of white.
 The city's bicycle-friendly promenade leads to the glass Millennium Obelisk monument and Orzán Beach.

-A UNESCO City of Literature, Dublin is the birthplace of many of Ireland's finest writers, from James Joyce and Oscar Wilde to Wiliam Butler Yeats.
-The people of Dublin have long celebrated the written word, nowhere more deeply than at the library of Trinity College, the hallowed home of the inspiring 9th-century illuminated Book of Kells.
-And there is much more to explore, from the soaring St. Patrick's Cathedral, the nation's spiritual touchstone, to Dublin Castle, built after the Norman invasion that unseated the Vikings here.
+Dún Laoghaire is a suburb of Dublin, Ireland's UNESCO City of Literature.
+Famed as the birthplace of many of Ireland's finest writers, from James Joyce and Oscar Wilde to Samuel Beckett, Dublin and its people have long celebrated the written word.
+The library of Trinity College is the hallowed home of the inspiring 9th-century illuminated Book of Kells, yet there is much more to explore.
+From the soaring St. Patrick's Cathedral, the nation's spiritual touchstone, to Dublin Castle, the city is a vibrant hub of cultural gems.

 The Irish Sea traces the shores of western Scotland and feeds into the Celtic Sea.
 Beneath the ocean surface lies a patchwork of habitats that are teeming with marine life.
 From the rock pools of Anglesey, its largest island, to the Lune Deep, the Irish Sea's sandy seabed and soft coral is home to an array of wildlife such as eels, sea urchins, spider crabs and Dublin Bay prawns.
 Gray and common seals are frequently sighted in these waters, with just a glimpse of their heads playfully bobbing or basking on the rocks in the sunshine.